Banking in China: City commercial banks

-The third significant group in Chinese banking market is the city commercial banks.
+The third significant group in Chinese banking market is the city commercial banks or urban commercial banks.
 Many of them were founded on the basis of urban credit cooperatives.
 The first one was Shenzhen City Commercial Bank in 1995.
 In 1998, PBOC announced that all urban cooperative banks change their name to city commercial bank.
 And there are 69 city commercial banks set up from 1995 to 1998.
 In 2005 there were 112 city commercial banks in all of China.
 This number has increased through additional transformations to 140 in 2009.
 Most city commercial banks have strong ties to their local government and are majority or wholly state owned.
 Since 2005 some city commercial banks diversify their shareholders, inviting Chinese and international private companies to take minority shares, merging and cross-shareholding.
 Some of the banks have listed their shares.
 While the market for city commercial banks is oriented towards supporting the regional economy, it also finances local infrastructure and other government projects.
 Since 2008, a strong trend has emerged for city commercial banks to extend business beyond their home region.
 They are also often the main shareholder behind village and township banks (VTB).
 Some have founded so-called small loans units to serve smaller business clients better.

-Taizhou City Commercial Bank, Bank of Beijing, Bank of Tianjin and Bank of Ningbo are examples for city commercial banks.
+Notable examples for city commercial banks include: